antfu/talks/2025-05-23/src/slides.md

 [click] and then save it to the `typegen.d.ts` file like the code on the right.

 [click] The d.ts file will augment back to the ESLint types to provide type informations on rules.

+With that, we got the accurate type for all the plugins, without the need for the plugins to change and provide their own types.
 -->

 ---